 White Cliff Mill Street, Blandford Forum, Dorset

-A modest 1930s Gothic-style church of no particular architectural significance.
+A modest 1930s Gothic-style church.
 The interior is of some quality, and has some furnishings of note.

 Architect: Not established

 Original Date: 1934